Learn how to set up QuickBooks Database Server Manager in QuickBooks Desktop.

 - Follow the rest of the onscreen instructions.
 When you’re ready, select Install.
 Windows may ask you for permission.

 Note: QuickBooks creates a new Windows user for each version of Database Server Manager.
-For example, Data Server Manager 2018 creates shows up as QBDataServiceUser28.
+For example, Data Server Manager 2019 shows up as QBDataServiceUser29.

-Give these user permission to access the folders that hold your company files.
+Give these users permission to access the folders that hold your company files.
 You may see these users whenever you set system-level permissions.

 If you want to use the default settings, you can skip this section and move on to Step 3.